-Similar to Mickey’s Not-So-Scary Halloween Party parade, Mickey’s Once Upon a Christmastime Parade is usually only accessible to guests at the specially ticketed Mickey’s Very Merry Christmas Party.
+Similar to Mickey’s Not-So-Scary Halloween Party parade, the Christmas parade is usually only accessible for an additional charge to guests at the specially ticketed Mickey’s Very Merry Christmas Party.
 That said, this Magic Kingdom Christmas parade has also been shown on a select few days during regular park hours in past years.
 The snowy display lasts approximately 25 minutes and usually jingles all the way down Main Street, U.S.A. at least a couple of times each day.

 Where Should I Sit for a Disney Parade? – Disney World Parade Viewing Tips

 Want to wave hello to your favorites as they roll past on parade?
-These helpful tips and tricks are sure to help you score a great view of the action during your next Disney World vacation:
+Provided that the parade isn’t canceled due to inclement weather, these helpful tips and tricks are sure to help you score a great view of the action during your next Disney World vacation:

 Magic Kingdom Parade Route & Best Places to Watch

-In general, each Magic Kingdom parade or cavalcade follows the park’s longstanding parade route.
-Usually, floats wind their way from Frontierland next to Splash Mountain (soon-to-be Tiana’s Bayou Adventure), through Liberty Square, over Liberty Square Bridge and into the Hub in front of Cinderella Castle, before finally coasting down Main Street, U.S.A. and exiting next to the Emporium.
+In general, each parade or cavalcade at Magic Kingdom follows the park’s longstanding parade route.
+Usually, floats wind their way from Frontierland next to the soon-to-be Tiana’s Bayou Adventure, through Liberty Square, over Liberty Square Bridge and into the Hub in front of Cinderella Castle, before finally coasting down Main Street, U.S.A. and exiting next to the Emporium.

 Although it’s not currently running, the only real exception to this is Move It!
 Shake It!
 MouskeDance It!
 Street Party, which typically starts near Town Square on Main Street, U.S.A., jives up to Cinderella Castle and busts a move in the Hub before heading back to the front of the park.

 Since they happen so quickly, you don’t need to plan too much to catch one of the character cavalcades.
-Simply post up near the parade route and wait for it to zoom past.
-However, for the best views of the actual Magic Kingdom parade, you’ll need to be prepared.
+Simply post up near the route and wait for it to zoom past.
+However, for the best parade views, you’ll need to be prepared.

 Things tend to get pretty crowded along the route before the Disney Festival of Fantasy Parade, especially at the more popular viewing locations in Magic Kingdom.
 So, to get near the front of the pack, plan to find a spot at least a half hour prior to showtime.